EnergyBasedFlowClassifier/EFC/README.md

 # Experiments

 The folder **One_class EFC** within the repository contains scripts used to perform experiments on CICDDS-001, CICIDS2017 and CICDDoS2019 data sets.
+To reproduce the experiments, please read the README.md file inside that folder.
 The experiments results can be seen in
 [A new method for flow-based network intrusion detection using the inverse Potts model](https://arxiv.org/pdf/1910.07266.pdf)